Mac Gayden: Background

-Mac Gayden was born in Nashville, Tennessee, United States.
+Mac Gayden was born in Nashville, Tennessee on June 5, 1941.
 He played with Charlie McCoy and the Escorts and that group started playing many sessions in Nashville.
 In the late 1960s, he helped establish two critically acclaimed bands.
 These were Area Code 615 (signed with Polydor) and Barefoot Jerry (signed with Capitol Records); in which Gayden wrote the songs, played guitars and sang.
-Gayden left Barefoot Jerry in 1971 to record his first solo album with Bob Johnston whom he had worked with on Bob Dylan's Blonde on Blonde album, and Johnston asked to produce the solo album on Gayden (McGavock Gayden.
-EMI).
-Gayden formed his own band, Skyboat in 1972 and recorded two albums for ABC Records.
+Gayden left Barefoot Jerry in 1971 to record his first solo album with producer Bob Johnston whom he had worked with on Bob Dylan's Blonde on Blonde album.
+Johnston asked to produce the solo album by Gayden entitled McGavock Gayden (EMI).
+Gayden formed his own band, "Skyboat" in 1972 and recorded two albums for ABC Records.
 He also served as producer of an album by Dianne Davidson (Baby) and one by Steve Young (To Satisfy You).
-Gayden has recorded as a session guitar player with JJ Cale, John Hiatt, Bob Dylan, Linda Ronstadt, Simon and Garfunkel, Kris Kristofferson, Steve Young, Rita Coolidge, Joe Simon, The Valentines, Elvis Presley, Ian and Sylvia, Jerry Jeff Walker, Loudon Wainwright, Connie Francis, The Alarm, Pearls before Swine, Ivory Joe Hunter, Robert Knight ("Everlasting Love"), Clifford Curry ("She Shot A Hole in My Soul"), Bobby Vinton and more.
-Gayden recorded a lot with Billy Sherrill who produced many hits.
+Gayden recorded as a session guitar player with J.J.
+Cale, John Hiatt, Bob Dylan, Linda Ronstadt, Simon and Garfunkel, Kris Kristofferson, Steve Young, Rita Coolidge, Joe Simon, The Valentines, Elvis Presley, Ian and Sylvia, Jerry Jeff Walker, Loudon Wainwright, Connie Francis, The Alarm, Pearls before Swine, Ivory Joe Hunter, Robert Knight ("Everlasting Love"), Clifford Curry ("She Shot A Hole in My Soul"), Bobby Vinton and more.
+Gayden recorded frequently with Billy Sherrill who produced many hits.